uthando-cms/uthando-twitter/README.md

 In the view folder I have included a sample view partial so you can have an idea of how the feed works, to do this copy the contents of the public folder to your apps public folder.

 The example uses Twitter Bootstrap 3 so be sure to include this.
-For example in your layout.phtml file add these lines to youe head section:
+For example in your layout.phtml file add these lines to your head section:

 	<link href="//maxcdn.bootstrapcdn.com/bootstrap/3.2.0/css/bootstrap.min.css" media="screen,print" rel="stylesheet" type="text/css">
 	<link href="//maxcdn.bootstrapcdn.com/bootstrap/3.2.0/css/bootstrap-theme.min.css" media="screen,print" rel="stylesheet" type="text/css">